kovidgoyal/calibre/manual/conversion.rst

 :guilabel:`Line-unwrap factor`
     This option controls the algorithm calibre uses to remove hard line breaks.
 For example, if the value of this option is 0.4, that means calibre will remove hard line breaks from the end of lines whose lengths are less than the length of 40% of all lines in the document.
 If your document only has a few line breaks which need correction, then this value should be reduced to somewhere between 0.1 and 0.2.

 :guilabel:`Detect and markup unformatted chapter headings and sub headings`
-    If your document does not have chapter headings and titles formatted differently from the rest of the text, calibre can use this option to attempt detection them and surround them with heading tags. <h2> tags are used for chapter headings; <h3> tags are used for any titles that are detected.
+    If your document does not have chapter headings and titles formatted differently from the rest of the text, calibre can use this option to attempt to detect them and surround them with heading tags. <h2> tags are used for chapter headings; <h3> tags are used for any titles that are detected.

     This function will not create a TOC, but in many cases it will cause calibre's default chapter detection settings